meghakiran25/Madhav-E-Commerce-Sales-Dashboard/README.md

 4. Data Visualization: Created a user-friendly and engaging dashboard.

 **INSIGHTS**

-Here are the key insights from the data:
+Here are the key insights :

 1. The months of January, March, August, October, and November recorded the highest profits